Measuring and Preventing Poverty

 When Robson Tavita’s father, Tuilaepa Ropisone Tavita, died in 2005, Robson became determined that it wouldn’t be in vain.

 Love and Respect shine through

 The Pasefika Proud team went out to visit four schools participating in Polyfest to talk about Love and Respect

 We look at how the Pacific Family Violence Prevention Training Programme is tailored to help those working with families

-Coping with DistressMany people in Christchurch and across New Zealand (and even the world) will experience distress and horror following the fatalities in Christchurch - this is a normal reaction to a terror attack.
+Coping with DistressMany people in Christchurch and across New Zealand (and the world) will experience distress and horror following the fatalities in Christchurch - this is a normal reaction to a terror attack.
 Please be mindful of our Muslim community, our hearts and prayers are with the victims’ families and friends.
-We have some information and mental health advice for coping after a traumatic event for those who need it.
+We have information and mental health advice for coping after a traumatic event for those who need it.
 Read more

 Eteuati Ete Opens Up on Family ViolenceComedian Ete Eteuati, well-known member of the Laughing Samoans duo with Tofiga Fepulea’i, shared his story at the Pasefika Proud Nga Vaka o Kaiga Tapu: Pathways to Wellbeing Fono at the Waipuna Lodge in February 2019 Read more